jangdan/docs/runtime/fundamentals/security.md

   same thread.
-- **Code can not escalate its privileges without user consent**: Code executing in a Deno runtime can not escalate its privileges without the user agreeing explicitly to an escalation via interactive prompt or a invocation time flag.
+- **Code can not escalate its privileges without user consent**: Code executing in a Deno runtime can not escalate its privileges without the user agreeing explicitly to an escalation via interactive prompt or an invocation-time flag.
 - **The initial static module graph can import local files without restrictions**: All files that are imported in the initial static module graph can be imported without restrictions, so even if an explicit read permission